 One of the most famous tourist destinations in the Mediterranean, Greece is undoubtedly a paradise on earth.
 Apart from the refreshing weather during autumn, Greece has some of the worlds most beautiful islands you must visit:

-So full of attractions and history, Crete can be compared to a treasure chest waiting to be uncovered.
+So full of attractions and historical, Crete can be likened to a treasure chest waiting to be uncovered.
+From picturesque mountains, sandy beaches, and Mediterranean flora and fauna, Crete has everything you can simply imagine.
 Visit Crete if you are looking for an explosive mix of adventure, luxury, and cultural experience.
+Places to visit: Chania